The Snake Infused Whiskey That's Not For The Faint Of Heart

 A shot with a side of cautious skepticism

-Snake whiskey is described as having fishy, smokey-tasting notes that deliver a spicier palate for the finish.
-The slithery-enhanced booze isn't a recent invention, as snake wine can be traced back to 770 B.C. when it was seen as a remedy for exhaustion and hair loss.
-In more recent times — 2013 – one Chinese woman attempted to make her arthritis cure using a live viper and wine, but the snake survived three months living in the bottled liquid and bit the woman's hand once the cap was taken off.
+Snake whiskey is described as having fishy, smoky-tasting notes that deliver a spicier finish.
+(Try using Tasting Table's expert-approved method for tasting whiskey to experience its maximum flavor.)
+The slithery-enhanced booze isn't a recent invention, either.
+Snake wine can be traced back to 770 B.C., when it was seen as a remedy for exhaustion and hair loss.
+In more recent times, namely 2013, one Chinese woman attempted to make her own arthritis cure using a live viper and wine, but the snake survived three months living in the bottled liquid and bit the woman's hand once the cap was taken off.

 In addition to this kind of danger, selling snake whiskey isn't regulated due to possible toxins and pathogens present in the beverage, and some bottles are infused with additional snake venom — a practice that has been made illegal in some countries.
 For understandable reasons, this spirit can prevent a lot of drinkers from trying a sip, but for more adventurous travelers visiting the area and willing to pay, pricey bottles can be purchased for consumption or as novelty souvenirs.